 A remote work policy is one of the fundamentals for sustaining operations in a surprisingly-mobile world.
-While a small percentage of organizations are only practicing remote work, nearly 80% of Americans say that they would turn down a job that doesn’t offer the ability to work at least a portion of the time remotely.
+While a small percentage of organizations are practicing remote-only work, according to Remote Work Statistics: Shifting Norms and Expectations nearly 80% of Americans say that they would turn down a job that doesn’t offer the ability to work at least a portion of the time remotely.
 This new era of flexibility ushers in some significant challenges in terms of security and maintaining operations, making it more attractive than ever to outsource some critical infrastructure operations to an IT managed services provider.
 Knowing that your technical staff can be safely working from home as opposed to being forced into potentially dangerous situations is a boon for flexible workers and companies alike.

 Providing Secure and Reliable Connections for Staff and Customers

 While you’re identifying the impact of shifting models and considering how revenue and costs will be adjusted, it’s also essential to maintain a high degree of security with the structure of your remote operations.
 Users in rural areas without access to high-speed internet might be tempted to work from their laptops in a coffee shop or cafe.
 This can be a hazardous measure for your data security if the staff member isn’t utilizing a Virtual Private Network (VPN) or another security tool for accessing the internet.
 Helping staff members understand the dangers of non-secure browsing isn’t a one-time notification — it requires an ongoing education program for your staff.